FaceTime Like a Pro

 AirTags now support shared tracking, making it easier to keep tabs on communal items with sharing feature.

 If you own an Apple AirTag, you know how valuable it can be in locating items you’ve attached it to, like your keys, handbag, backpack, or suitcase.
-You can share your AirTag location with others for family, friends, or in case of emergency.
+You can share your AirTag location with others for family, friends, or in case of an emergency.

 Consider these scenarios: